flybywiresim/docs/docs/fbw-a32nx/feature-guides/hoppie.md

 !!! note "Instruction to contact ATC station via voice"
     ![Contact next station](../assets/feature-guides/hoppie/dcdu-contact.png "Contact next station"){loading=lazy}

-If the next ATC station provides CPDLC we can notify this next station which would log us off the current station when accepted.
+If the next ATC station provides CPDLC, we can notify this next station, which would log us off the current station when accepted.
 See [Station Handover / Notification](#station-handover-notification).

 ### Logoff From Station

-You can logoff from the current station if the next station does not provide CPDLC.
+You can log off from the current station if the next station does not provide CPDLC.

 ![Logoff / Disconnect](../assets/feature-guides/hoppie/dcdu-logoff.png "Logoff / Disconnect"){loading=lazy}